Sinar/sinar.mymp/README.rst

 CREDITS
 -------

+- Development funded by SEATTI seatti.org
+- Development funded by Malaysian Centre for Constitutionalism and Human Rights
-Development funded by Poplus Grant http://poplus.org
+- Development funded by Poplus Grant http://poplus.org